lgblgblgb/reCPM/README.md

 # Planned targets

 * Linux/UNIX and Windows, code in C, Z80 is emulated with Z80ex (though
   traditionally, 8080 is "enough" for CP/M).
-This target and the emulator is also named as "XCPM".

   This target is great way to test CP/M emulation easily while also providing CP/M-alike features for modern operating systems.
 It would be much harder to try/test new CP/M implementation coded in assembly for 8 bit systems first.

-  A CCP replacement with some "built-in" commands are also planned, but basically (without this feature used) XCPM is suitable to invoke a CP/M command with the ability to redirect stdin/stdout as it would be a native program running on your OS.
+  A CCP replacement with some "built-in" commands are also planned, but basically (without this feature used) reCPM is suitable to invoke a CP/M command with the ability to redirect stdin/stdout as it would be a native program running on your OS.